Denise-R/table_to_html/README.md

 # __CSV_Table_to_HTML__

-In this repository a function, "<span style="color:red">csv_table_to_html</span>", is defined that transforms any CSV table into a html file.
-This function was originally created to help my brother, James Rauschendorfer, upload supplimental information to a website for his pHD; however, this function may also be a useful way to publically share raw data and upload it to a website.
+In this repository a function, "<span style="color:red">csv_table_to_html</span>", is defined that transforms any CSV table into a HTML file.
+This function was originally created to help my brother, James Rauschendorfer, upload supplemental information to a website for his pHD; however, this function may also be a useful way for others to publically share raw data and upload it to a website.

 The following code was executed using Python 3.10.7.